An online chat-based reference service provided by Novanet libraries.

 (quoted content from: http://support.google.com/youtube/bin/answer.py?hl=en&answer=1657123)

-Also check the Library Catalogue for videos owned by MSVU as they often have performance rights purchased at the time of their acquisition by the Library.
+You can also check the Novanet Library Search for videos owned by MSVU, as they often have performance rights purchased at the time of their acquisition by the Library.

-If you would like to show any video on campus that is not covered by any of these licenses, please contact Rodney Tucker in the Library for assistance and more information.
+If you would like to show a video on campus but you're not sure what to do, please contact firstname.lastname@example.org for more information.